Arismadi/SQL-Sales-Retail-Project/README.md

 ###  2. Product and Discount Impact Analysis
 ``purpose `` : to understand product and discount perfomance
 #### a) Top Product by Revenue
+``Business Question`` : Which products generate the highest revenue contribution?
 ```sql
 SELECT
   product_name,